mstksg/inCode/copy/entries/control-intro.md

 simple solution to these that you can think of now will have its own share of issues and problems.

-However, believe it or not, one day we will finally reach one satisfactory end of this line and arrive at what is today known as the canonical "best" compromise for our system --- the system that deals with all of the problems mentioned here, and nearly all of the problems that come up with the naive solutions of the ones we face now.
+However, believe it or not, one day we will finally reach an end to this rat race and arrive at what is today known as the canonical "best" compromise for our system --- the system that deals with all of the problems mentioned here, and nearly all of the problems that come up with the naive solutions of the ones we face now.
 The best we got.
-Not perfect --- and not the best for many specific system --- but the best overall, general scheme for problems of this type.
+Not perfect --- and not the best for many specific systems --- but the best overall, general scheme for problems of this particular type.

 I'm saying this to prevent you from being weary.
-We may have come a long way, but fear not --- there is an end to this hamster hole.
+We may have come a long way, and there may be much more to tackle, but fear not --- there is a satisfying end to this hamster hole.

 But first!
 How will we solve these fundamental problems --- jittering and oscillation --- of the bang--bang controller?